Continuous Delivery vs. Continuous Deployment: Where To Draw The Line?

 Failed test cases can arise at any level and environment.
 Therefore, the CI/CD pipeline must include a feedback channel to report failures to developers quickly.
 These feedback loops must be as short as possible to compete against the steady stream of releases.
 Developers can then put the failed tests into the backlog to repair at a later sprint — or if the failure is critical, repair right away.
 Quick responses to critical failures is a key benefit of implementing a CI/CD pipeline into every development lifecycle.

 Successful continuous deployment happens when teams rely on an automated infrastructure to ensure each part of the deployment is achieved in a quick and reliable manner.
-Manual testing is not an option in continuous deployment as it slows down the process.
-Additionally, it is not as efficient compared to automated testing.
+Manual testing is not an option in continuous deployment as it slows down the process and overall not always as efficient compared to automated testing.

 Continuous deployment allows teams to commit to a fully automated pipeline, including deploying to production.
 By automatically pushing new releases into production, the team will no longer have to worry about “big releases” and receiving feedback directly from the users’ end on the product.

-Whether it is continuous delivery or continuous deployment that your team integrates into the CI/CD pipeline, both are great practices to ensure your team always stay up to date on releases and keep the customers happy.
+Whether your team integrates continuous delivery or continuous deployment into the CI/CD pipeline, both are great practices to ensure your team always stays up to date on releases and keeps the customers happy.